-1. Foreigners who are nationals of a Member bound by this Convention shall be entitled to pensions under the same conditions as nationals.
-2. Provided that national laws or regulations may make the award of a pension to foreigners conditional upon their having been resident in the territory of the Member for a period which shall not exceed by more than five years the period of residence prescribed for nationals.
+- I. Foreign widows and orphans shall, if nationals of a Member bound by this Convention, be entitled to pensions under the same conditions as nationals. - 2.
+Provided that national laws or regulations may make the award of a pension to foreigners conditional upon the completion of a period of residence in the territory of the Member which shall not exceed by more than five years the period of residence provided for in Article 20.

-- 1. The right to a pension may be forfeited or suspended in whole or in part if the person concerned-- - (a) has brought about his invalidity by a criminal offence or wilful misconduct; - (b) has obtained or attempted to obtain a pension by fraud; - (c) has been sentenced to imprisonment for a criminal offence; or - (d) has persistently refused to earn his living by work compatible with his strength and capacity. - 2.
+- 1. The right to a pension may be forfeited or suspended in whole or in part if the widow or the person who has undertaken responsibility for the care of the orphan has obtained or attempted to obtain a pension by fraud. - 2.
 The pension may be suspended in whole or in part while the person concerned is entirely maintained at the public expense.

-Subject to the provisions of paragraph 5 of Article 13, this Convention does not refer to the maintenance of pension rights in the event of residence abroad.
+Subject to the provisions of paragraph 5 of Article 15, this Convention does not refer to the maintenance of pension rights in the event of residence abroad.